Mount Kilimanjaro Kilimanjaro Region, Tanzania Travel Guide

 Observe strong community ties and how people support each other.

-Commit to practices that are good for the local environment and communities.
+Commit to practices that help the local environment and communities.

-Participate in community-based tourism programs that benefit nearby villages.
+Participate in community-based tourism programs that benefit local villages.

 Purchase souvenirs from artisans or fair-trade shops contributing to local communities.